 You can also create custom merge fields, to set up any other other fields like account name or age.

 To personalize your email, click on either the subject line, header, body, or button in your email template.
 Click the blue Personalize button to select which merge field you’d like to add from the pop-up.

 If you have someone on your list with incomplete information, like first or last name, you can use fallback terms as placeholders.
 When the email is sent, we’ll substitute fallback terms in for empty merge fields.

 When the email is sent, recipients with a blank value for fullname or firstname will have customer substituted in as the fallback.

 Fallbacks only work in the email subject and body.
 If you have personalization within the body of your survey and those fields are blank, they will remain blank.

-Merge fields are helpful to track survey responses in another application like Salesforce or Campaign Monitor.
+Merge fields are helpful to track survey responses in another application like Salesforce.

 When you upload your sending list to GetFeedback, include information about each recipient as a merge field like first and last name, service area or support case number.
 You can use this information to personalize your email, and we’ll add it to your survey URL.
 When participants click on your survey link, we’ll pull in the merge field information to your survey response table.
 This helps you attribute your responses to your known contacts.

 If you need to end your survey at a certain time, click Schedule an end date on the footer of the email builder.
 Pick a date from the calendar popup.